jimangel/jimangel.io/content/posts/2022-09-15-kubernetes-diy-in-2022.md

 ---
 title: "Kubernetes for your homelab in 2022"
-description: "Building a repeatable Kubernetes cluster for experiements.
+description: "Building a repeatable Kubernetes cluster for experiments.
 Documenting any failures or wins along the way"
 summary: "How would I build a homelab Kubernetes cluster from scratch?"
 date: 2022-09-15
 tags: